John Blake (1945-2017): an American in Wrottedèm21.04.2017

 On 17 April 2017 John Blake died in Laren.
 He had been struggling with his health for a number of years, but for many his death still came unexpectedly.
 Many will miss him.
 For an overview of Blake's work you can visit website.

-Guus Vreeburg is an art historian and connected to the Willem de Kooning Academy.
+Guus Vreeburg is an art historian and affiliated with the Willem de Kooning Academy.